FelipeLuz/dotnet-bad-word-detector/README.md

-# .NET Bad Word Detector
+# .NET Bad Word Detector and Filter

 This is a fast and robust library that detects offensive language within text strings.
 It currently supports English, Portuguese, and Spanish languages.